HappySeaFox/tht/README.txt

 Author: Dmitry Baryshev
 License: Free for use

-* "Buy" and "Sail" icons are based on the icons from Splashy theme
+* "Buy" and "Sale" icons are based on the icons from Splashy theme

 http://findicons.com/pack/1689/splashy